quartx-analytics/okteto-sync/README.md

 # Okteto Deployment Sync

 Synchronise GitHub deployments with Okteto deployments.
-Removes stale GitHub & Okteto deployments.

-This was built to keep the Github deployment environments clean of inactive Okteto environments that no longer exists.
-Or to delete Github and Okteto environments when a GitHub branch has been deleted.
+This action will keep the GitHub deployed environments clean of inactive or stale Okteto preview environments.
+When a branch no longer exists for a deployment, both that deployment and Okteto preview environment will be deleted.
+If an Okteto preview environment has been deleted then the related GitHub deployment will be deleted too.

 # Inputs

-## `github-regex`

-Regex used to select only the Okteto deployments.
-Default `"^Preview .+$"`.

-## `okteto-regex`
+## `dry-run`

-**Required** Regex used to extract the branch name from the Okteto deployment name.
-Example `"^deploy-(.+)-quartx$"`
+Run the script without making any changes.
+Default `"false"`.

 ## `github-token`

 The token used to authenticate with GitHub.
 Defaults to `github.token`.

+## `okteto-domain`

+The domain where Okteto is hosted.
+Defaults to `cloud.okteto.net`."

-## `dry-run`
+## `ignore-deployments`

-Run the script without making any changes.
-Default `"false"`.
+List of long-lived deployments to ignore.
+This is not required, but is recommended.
+As GitHub keeps track of the full deployment history for an environment.
+This script can really slow down when scanning long-lived deployments.

 ## Example usage
 ```yaml